syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/working-with-mail-merge.md

 ### Restart numbering in lists

 You can restart the list numbering in a Word document during Mail merge.
 For further information, click [here](https://help.syncfusion.com/document-processing/word/word-library/net/mail-merge/mail-merge-options#restart-numbering-in-lists).

+## Online Demo

+* Explore how to generate a letter using mail merge functionality using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/letterformat#/material3).

 ## See Also